czbiohub-sf/WellLit-TubeToWell/README.md

 5. 'well_spacing' controls the distance between adjacent wells.
 6. 'samples_dir' sets the directory to load CSV files from if the user wishes to restrict plated samples to a pre-defined list.
 7. If using a barcode scanner, it must be configured to automatically add a return command after each barcode is decoded.
 If using the same barcode scanner as listed in the bill of materials, users should configure this setting by scanning the appropriate symbol on the 'Well Lit Scanner Configuration Sheet.pdf'.
 8. 'controls' specified wells that will be excluded from the sample transfer.
 If no controls are used this field should be left as empty quotation marks.
+Note that as of the February 2022 update, a user can now supply a template csv file to select which wells to set as control.
+An example templating csv file is located in the `templates/` folder in this repository.

 ## Use instructions